freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 280.1

 Now there's two commits in your history, the newest one is at the top :smile: In your JSON file, add a `drop` key to your `database` object.
 Give it a value for how to drop a database similar to the `create` value.
 The syntax is in the hints.
+Again, make sure there's an empty line at the bottom of the file and no extra spaces after any values or curly brackets.

 #### HINTS